kissgyorgy/my-stars/README.md

 - [shazow/ssh-chat](https://github.com/shazow/ssh-chat) - Chat over SSH.
 - [gogs/gogs](https://github.com/gogs/gogs) - Gogs is a painless self-hosted Git service
 - [avelino/awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
-- [urfave/cli](https://github.com/urfave/cli) - A simple, fast, and fun package for building command line apps in Go
+- [urfave/cli](https://github.com/urfave/cli) - A declarative, simple, fast, and fun package for building command line tools in Go
 - [revel/revel](https://github.com/revel/revel) - A high productivity, full-stack web framework for the Go language.
 - [hoisie/web](https://github.com/hoisie/web) - The easiest way to create web applications with Go
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.